-ARF 217 Classic Auto Restoration IV 4 credits Level I Prerequisites: ARF 215 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours
+ARF 217 Classic Auto Restoration IV

+Level I Prerequisites: ARF 215

 This course focuses on advanced skills in automotive welding techniques.
 Students learn advanced skills in shaping metal to form the parts to replace original damaged parts on classic cars.
 Advanced projects are completed on the student's own vehicle or one provided by the school.
 This course was previously ABR 217.